jamespresly/MazeEscape-WebAPI/README.md

 [Here is a gif of a big maze being built](./Images/big-maze-build.gif).
 Its quite large (around 100mb) so I didn't put it on this page.

-Due to not building over corridors and backtracking to adjoining unvisited squares, all corridors will be connected to each other and their will be no isolated bits of maze.
+Due to not building over corridors and backtracking to adjoining unvisited squares, all corridors will be connected to each other and there will be no isolated bits of maze.

 This means we can theoretically place the exit in any corridor and it will join up to the start point.
 For now we will pick a random border square next to a corridor for the exit.
 This mostly works ok, but sometimes the route to the exit is a bit short.